goug76/nordvpn/README.md

 # ENVIRONMENT VARIABLES

 * `TOKEN`    - Token for NordVPN account, can be generated in the web portal
 * `TOKENFILE` - File from which to get `TOKEN`, if using [docker secrets](https://docs.docker.com/compose/compose-file/compose-file-v3/#secrets) this should be set to `/run/secrets/<secret_name>`.
-Thi
 * `CONNECT`  -  [country]/[server]/[country_code]/[city]/[group] or [country] [city], if none provide you will connect to  the recommended server.
    - Provide a [country] argument to connect to a specific country.
-For example: Australia , Use `docker run --rm ghcr.io/bubuntux/nordvpn nordvpn countries` to get the list of countries.
+For example: Australia , Use `docker run --rm ghcr.io/goug76/nordvpn nordvpn countries` to get the list of countries.
    - Provide a [server] argument to connect to a specific server.
 For example: jp35 , [Full List](https://nordvpn.com/servers/tools/)
    - Provide a [country_code] argument to connect to a specific country.
 For example: us
    - Provide a [city] argument to connect to a specific city.
-For example: 'Hungary Budapest' , Use `docker run --rm ghcr.io/bubuntux/nordvpn nordvpn cities [country]` to get the list of cities.
+For example: 'Hungary Budapest' , Use `docker run --rm ghcr.io/goug76/nordvpn nordvpn cities [country]` to get the list of cities.
    - Provide a [group] argument to connect to a specific servers group.
-For example: P2P , Use `docker run --rm ghcr.io/bubuntux/nordvpn nordvpn groups` to get the full list.
+For example: P2P , Use `docker run --rm ghcr.io/goug76/nordvpn nordvpn groups` to get the full list.
    - --group value  Specify a server group to connect to.
 For example: '--group p2p us'
 * `PRE_CONNECT` - Command to execute before attempt to connect.
 * `POST_CONNECT` - Command to execute after successful connection.